hydrogenbond007/website/docs/explainers/proof-system/proof-system.md

 # Proof System Overview

 When a the RISC Zero [zkVM](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/) executes, it produces a computational [receipt](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html) that consists of:
-- a [journal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#structfield.journal), which contains the public outputs of the computation, and
+- a [journal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.SessionReceipt.html#structfield.journal), which contains the public outputs of the computation, and
 - a [seal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#structfield.seal), which is a [zk-STARK](../../reference-docs/about-starks.md).

 Given a receipt and an [ImageID](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/struct.MemoryImage.html#structfield.root), a skeptical third party can [verify](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#method.verify) the purported output of the computation.
+The time to veirfy the zk proof is orders of magnitude less compared to running the whole program again to check its computational integrity.

 ## Learn More
 ### About the zkVM